Gh0st352/AETHR/docs/_mermaid/README.md

 - Shared theme definition: [docs/_mermaid/theme.json](./theme.json)

 How diagrams reference the shared theme
-- Each diagram in FILEOPS docs contains a placeholder comment:
+- Each diagram in docs contains a placeholder comment:
   - %% shared theme: docs/_mermaid/theme.json %%
 - This is a build-time marker.
 GitHub does not automatically include the external JSON.
 Your doc build step must replace this line with a full Mermaid init block.

 Required build step (injection)
 - Replace the theme marker line with the contents of the JSON file inside a Mermaid init fence.
+- Ensure all diagram titles have a header notation `#`
 - Example injection target (before):

+# DIAGRAM HEADER
   - ```mermaid
     %% shared theme: docs/_mermaid/theme.json %%
     flowchart
     ...
     ```

 - Example injection result (after):

+# DIAGRAM HEADER
   - ```mermaid
     %%{init: {"theme":"base","themeVariables": { ... }, "themeCSS": "..." }}%%
     flowchart